diantyapitaloka/College-Filtering/README.md

 ## 🍦🍧🍪 College-Filtering 🍪🍧🍦
 - Filtering in a data frame is efficiently handled by using the %in% operator for matching.
 This operator allows you to check if values in a column exist within a specific input vector.
 - The input vector serves as a collection of target values you wish to extract.
 It typically consists of several alliances or group names defined as strings.
+- Regular Expression Matching: For columns with inconsistent naming conventions, pairing the filter with partial string matching can capture colleges that do not exactly match your vector.
+This approach ensures that slight variations, such as "Univ." versus "University," are not mistakenly excluded from your final cohort.
 - When the operation runs, it returns a logical vector of TRUE and FALSE values.
 These boolean results determine which rows of the data frame should be retained.
 - This method is much cleaner than chaining multiple OR statements together.
 It streamlines your code and makes it significantly easier for others to read.
 - Naming your vector clearly helps document the specific purpose of the filter.
 It allows future users to understand exactly which group of colleges is being analyzed.